recifejs/docs/docs/installation.md

 ## Server requirements

-The structure of Recifejs needs very few requirements.
+The structure of RecifeJs needs very few requirements.
 See requirements below.

 - Git
 - Node >= 8.0